 - Pain and suffering

-To ensure that every cost is accounted for in a claim, you will need the aid of an experienced attorney who can vigorously advocate for full compensation from the at-fault party.
+To ensure that every cost is accounted for in a claim, you will need the aid of an experienced New York coma lawyer who can vigorously advocate for full compensation from the at-fault party.